Skip to content

 2. Specify a condition to check if the index is equal to 5 (e.g., If index is equal to 5).

-3. Select Break Statement from the Action drop-down.
+3. Select BREAK from the Action drop-down.

 4. Leave other fields blank.